AI - Hello Claude.

 I am also part of the Google open source family.
 So I was a little bias to Gemini.
 On a more general query Gemini advised me that "Quantitative Risk Management by McNeil, Frey, and Embrechts" underpins my methodology.
 This is a real book - but I must confess I have not read it.
 I also doubt that I have as many inherent insights as the 3 authors (however I have taken the hint to add it to my reading list!)

-So, the answer for me, for now, is Claude.
+So, anyway, for now, for me, the answer is Claude.

 Hello Claude - Let's get at it!